BryanChuc2509/frontend-kango/README.md

 ```
 git checkout -b feature_new_branch
 ```
-3. Work in the new branch and when you had finished, add your new changes to staginng area with:
+3.Work on the new branch and when you're done, add the new changes to the staging area with:
 ```
 git add src/NewFile.tsx
 ```